 Sign up for our monthly Newsletter and get the latest info in you in box.

 There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
-If you are a woman living with HIV who is either single or in a same-sex relationship, the conception options below will help you understand what might be the best for you, and to prepare for discussions with your health care provider.
+If you are a woman living with HIV and a man living with HIV seeking information on getting pregnant, the options below will help you understand what might be the best for you, and to prepare for discussions with your health care provider.